 Next, the drive from Capitol Reef to Arches is 132 miles (2 hours).
 Arches NP is one of the most rewarding parks to visit and is only 30 minutes away from Canyonlands NP.

+Utah’s Mighty 5 make for some of the absolute best national parks in the USA.
 Below I break down each of the 5 Utah national parks in mini-guides that include the best things to see, hikes, and more!

 Visiting Zion National Park, Utah